Robin

 piper and a storyteller, and coordinates the music tutorial program at

-the Festival of American Fiddle Tunes each summer in Port Townsend, Washington.
+the Festival of American Fiddle Tunes each summer in Port Townsend,

-He's been with the Christmas Revels in Oakland for the 2001 through
+He was with the Christmas Revels in Oakland for the 2001 through

 Paul